Hornbills

 Southern yellow-billed hornbill, photographed on a campground in Etosha National Park, Namibia. – This park and other fantastic natural areas in Namibia are presented on the page Countries and places: Namibia – a desert country.
 (Photo copyright © by Kaj Halberg)

-Southern yellow-billed hornbills, feeding on insects in elephant dung, Kruger National Park, South Africa.
+These southern yellow-billed hornbills are feeding on insects in elephant dung, Krüger National Park, South Africa.
 (Photo copyright © by Kaj Halberg)

 Their habitat is grasslands with short vegetation and scattered trees, in which they nest.
 They differ mainly in their feeding habit, as they spend most of their time on the ground, searching for prey like lizards, snakes, and larger insects.

-The generic name is composed of two other genus names, Buceros (see above), and Corvus (ravens and crows), thus ‘the hornbills that resemble crows’.
+The generic name is composed of two other genus names, Buceros (above), and Corvus (ravens and crows), thus ‘the hornbills that resemble crows’, maybe alluding to their feeding habit, which is quite similar to that of ravens and crows.

 Bucorvus abyssinicus Abyssinian ground-hornbill

-This species, also known as northern ground-hornbill, is endemic to Ethiopia (in former times called Abyssinia).
-It differs from the southern species (below) by its blue wattles and a larger casque.
+This species, also known as northern ground-hornbill, is endemic to Ethiopia.
+It differs from the southern species (below) by having blue skin around the eyes, and the wattles of the female are blue.
+It also has a larger casque.
 It is declining due to habitat destruction and hunting.

-Abyssinian ground-hornbill, photographed near the Genale River, Ethiopia.
+Female Abyssinian ground-hornbill, encountered near the Genale River, Ethiopia.
 (Photo copyright © by Kaj Halberg)

 Bucorvus leadbeateri Southern ground-hornbill